Multi-Partition Embedding Interaction with Block Term Format for Knowledge Graph Completion: Extra Experiments

-In real-world applications, the knowledge graphs are usually very large compared to the benchmark datasets, with millions to billions of entities.
-To make training and inference feasible, practical embedding models need to use relatively small embedding sizes compared to the data sizes.
-Here we simulate such scenarios on the benchmark datasets by restricting the embedding size to a small value $ D = 100 $.
-The goal is to examine the state-of-the-art performance of relatively small embedding models on large data.
+When data is large, the embedding size needs to increase to fit the data.
+However, real-world knowledge graphs are very large with billions of entities, so even the largest practical embedding sizes are relatively small compared to the data sizes.
+To simulate and study such scenarios, we examine the performance of small models with embedding size $ D = K \times C = 100 $ on four benchmark datasets WN18, FB15K, WN18RR, FB15K-237.

-Small model sizes enable us to expand our hyperparameter search space and tune more extensively the loss function, optimizer, and regularization on feasible computational resource.
-The small model sizes also enable us to use more advanced recent training techniques, including the full softmax cross-entropy loss function, which have been found to greatly improve link prediction performance in some recent works \cite{lacroix_canonicaltensordecomposition_2018} \cite{danielruffinelli_youcanteach_2020}.
-This loss function has not been traditionally used by most previous baseline work, including our reported results of MEI in Section \ref{sect:result}.

-The previous state-of-the-art results for small model ($ D = 100 $) were set by ComplEx$ _{50 \times 2} $ model, tuned by \cite{lacroix_canonicaltensordecomposition_2018}.
-They used recent training techniques, notably the new full softmax cross-entropy loss function, inverse relation, and $ L_3 $ weight decay.
-We will report their results as the baselines.
-We also report the results of RotatE \cite{sun_rotateknowledgegraph_2019}, provided as a reference for recent state-of-the-art results of large models.
-We use an improved model variant of MEI with small embedding size MEI$ _{10 \times 10} $, which makes the model sizes of MEI roughly the same to the baseline ComplEx$ _{50 \times 2} $ model.

-Table \ref{tab:newtuning} shows the link prediction performance of small MEI$ _{10 \times 10} $ models, tuned with recent training techniques on the four standard benchmark datasets.
-We first notice that the results of the small MEI models improve significantly thanks to the recent training techniques and our new tuning, especially the results on WN18 and WN18RR, which outperforms larger MEI models trained with traditional techniques.
-The MEI$ _{10 \times 10} $ models strongly outperform ComplEx$ _{50 \times 2} $ models on equivalent settings and set new state-of-the-art performance record for small models with embedding size $ D = 100 $ on the four benchmark datasets.

-Notably, the small MEI$ _{10 \times 10} $ models can even outperform the recent state-of-the-art results of large RotatE models on most metrics, using only a fraction of the parameter counts.
-These results support our argument that MEI models with larger partition sizes are more expressive than previous embedding models using fixed smaller partition sizes.
-This is in line with a recent group-theoretic analysis \cite{cai_grouprepresentationtheory_2019} showing some examples of limitations of RotatE, which our MEI model provides a general framework to systematically address.
-In general, the results demonstrate one of the key advantages of the MEI model, that is, being both efficient and expressive.